Onorato Damen: Biography

-In the 1970s, the Internationalist Communist Party around Prometeo and Battaglia Comunista organized the first of the International Conferences of the Communist Left.
-Out of these conferences. the Internationalist Communist Party and the Communist Workers' Organisation together formed the International Bureau for the Revolutionary Party around the basis of a common platform (the IBRP became the Internationalist Communist Tendency in 2009 and is still active to this day).
-Damen died in 1979.
+Throughout the 50s and 60s, the ICP, along with most other socialist and communist movements in Europe, began to decline due to the post-war economic boom.
+With the 1970s recession, however, it saw a resurgence, and in 1977 it organized the first of the International Conferences of the Communist Left.
+As a result of these conferences, which ended in 1980, the ICP and the Communist Workers' Organisation together formed the International Bureau for the Revolutionary Party (IBRP) around the basis of a common platform.
+The IBRP would go on to become the Internationalist Communist Tendency (ICT) in 2009, which is still active to this day.

+Onorato Damen died on 14 October 1979, at the age of 85.